killerpanda101/ProfoundPDF/README.md

 ### Step 4: Launch the Application 🌟

-With your API key set and dependencies installed, you're ready to start the application.
+With your API key set & dependencies installed, you're ready to start the application.
 Navigate to the root folder of the directory and run:

 ```bash
 streamlit run app.py